She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 Yet, even in this seemingly perfect place, things can go wrong.
 By the time Alice was discharged, her mania had cleared.
 But then she slipped into the deepest, darkest depression she had ever known.
 She checked herself back into UNC, afraid she was going to kill herself.

-With Alice, and with other patients, doctors are under so much pressure to get moms home quickly, that sometimes they overshoot on the medications, Kimmel explains.
+With Alice, and with other patients, doctors are under so much pressure to get moms home quickly that sometimes they overshoot on the medications, Kimmel explains.
 Some of that pressure comes from the moms themselves, who want to be with their kids, but it also comes from the insurance companies.

-UNC's mom's unit pays the bills like other hospitals — they take commercial insurance and Medicaid to cover the costs of care.
+UNC's moms unit pays the bills like other hospitals — they take commercial insurance and Medicaid to cover the costs of care.

-But the longer a patient stays, the more an insurer has to pay, and that's not good for their bottom line.
+But the longer a patient stays, the more an insurer has to pay, and that's not good for its bottom line.
 Kimmel and other doctors say as soon as a patient comes off suicide watch, insurers start calling, asking when she can go home.

 "Our average length of stay runs from about one week to two weeks," Kimmel says.